What I learned this week - Can distillation be stopped, Mythos and the cybersecurity equilibrium, Pipeline RL

 Mythos and the cybersecurity equilibrium

-It seems like the key difference between Mythos and previous versions is that while previous versions could find individual vulnerabilities in the code (“Hey, there’s a missing bounds check here”), Mython is long run agentic enough to rope 5 different vulnerabilities together which are all required in order to find an exploit (“Now I can execute arbitrary code, escalate privileges, etc”).
+It seems like the key difference between Mythos and previous versions is that while previous versions could find individual vulnerabilities in the code (“Hey, there’s a missing bounds check here”), Mythos is long run agentic enough to rope 5 different vulnerabilities together which are all required in order to find an exploit (“Now I can execute arbitrary code, escalate privileges, etc”).
 To the extent that some discontinuity has been hit, it’s probably more the result of the combinatorial nature of cyberattacks rather than some off-trend increase in intelligence.

 What does this mean for offense/defense?
 One way to look at it is that software is more secure today than it was 20 years ago, despite more and more human intelligence probing at public code, both white hat and black hat.
 If we get another influx of intelligence suddenly, why should the dynamic change?